skorulis/BigAlbumOfBeers/_posts/beer/2016-11-09-bentspoke-sprocket.md

 style: "IPA - American"
 score: 8
 img: /img/list/bentspoke-sprocket.jpeg
-beer-date: "2016-02-14"
+beer-date: "2021-01-31"
-desc: "Really nice hop profile for a flavoursome IPA"
+desc: "Middle of the road IPA.
+Good for both a bit of flavour and for having a few of them"
 permalink: /beer/:title.html
 ---